chip bag sizes

 The Psychology Behind Sizing

-Standard Chip Bag Sizes and Their Real-World Comparisons
+Standard Chip Bag Sizes With Real-World Comparisons

 Single-Serve Bags (1–2 oz)